 When you get a response, that’s when you pitch your topic ideas.
 Your topics should take into account the following:

-- The needs of the publication (what content do they prefer?
-Look at their existing content and see what format they come in)
+- The needs of the publication (to gauge their content preferences, look at their existing content and see what format they come in)

-- Trending topics and what the market is talking about
+- Trending industry topics and what the market is talking about

 - Your value proposition